Parth-Vader/Scrapy-BenchCLI/README.md

 My Nginx config file is shared [here](https://github.com/Parth-Vader/Scrapy-BenchCLI/blob/master/nginx.conf).
  Source : [How to install nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04).

-The html files present in `sites.tar.gz` files were downloaded using `wget` from the top 130 sites from `Alexa top sites` list.
+The html files present in `sites.tar.gz` files were downloaded using a `scrapy spider` from the top sites from `Alexa top sites` list.

 * Do the following :